-It is important that you check if your CFD broker is licensed with the FCA.
+It is crucial that you check if your CFD broker is licensed with the FCA.
 You can check this in these simple steps.
 We will use XTB to explain.
 First, you need to go to XTB’s website and go down to the footer.
 There, you will find their regulation with the FCA.
 It includes their registered name and reference number.

 From the image above, you can see that XTB’s registered name is XTB Limited with reference number 522157.
 These are the details you need to verify with the FCA.
 This brings us to the second step.

 Go to the FCA’s website.
 Scroll down till you see the pane displayed below.